smukkekim/tetrisClone/README.md

 ## A javascript playground project

-Playing around with vanilal js and parcel.
+Playing around with vanilla js and parcel.

 ### Running the project: